Letters of Evaluation

 It is important to note that Allopathic programs will accept up to 10 letters of evaluation, although it is not necessary to submit that many.
-Please contact the centralized application services to learn about their letter of evaluation requirements or our office.
+Please contact your centralized application services to learn about their letter of evaluation requirements.
 Other institutions require additional items that need to be attached to each letter of evaluation, so please check the requirements of each institution.

 How are letters uploaded to the Health Professional Program?

 If you established an Intent to Apply file in the Health Professions Advising office, you can request for your letters to be sent once certain items in your file have been submitted.
 Learn more about the different items needed in your file.
 Most Professional Schools require letters of evaluation to be sent after secondary application materials have been received.
 It is important to check each and every school to which you applied to see their letter of evaluation submission policy.

 If you are applying to Allopathic school, you can designate different packets to be sent to selective schools but it is important to discuss this with the Health Professions office.
 To learn more about assigning letter IDs for the American Medical College Application Service (AMCAS), please visit https://www.aamc.org/students/applying/63166/amcas/.